terrorizer1980/knowledge-base/HOWTO/initialize-senzing-with-docker.md

 1. See [How to support MS SQL](support-mssql.md).

-## Configure
+## Initialize Senzing

-1. Configure volumes and database.
+1. Initialize Senzing using docker container or command line
     1. See [senzing/init-container](https://github.com/Senzing/docker-init-container) documentation.

 ## References